I have recently been told that my perimeter drainage system requires replacement – is this the case?

 1. Shut off the plumbing supply line.
 The first step to take when getting a leaking hot water tank ready for your plumber is to turn off the water supply to the heater.
 To do this, locate the cold supply line to the heater, which will be the colder of two lines usually located at the top of the tank.

-b. (gas tank) For a gas water heater, locate the gas valve and set it to the off position.
+2. Shutting off the power supply. a. (electric tank) For an electric water heater, locate the breaker. b. (gas tank) For a gas water heater, locate the gas valve and set it to the off position.

 3. Call your plumber.
 It's a good idea to have the make and model of your tank handy, as well as the serial number.
 This information can generally be found on the tank, usually on a label or in a pocket affixed the the heater.